Spearfoot/disk-burnin-and-testing/README.md

 ## Bash script for burn-in and testing of drives
 _disk-burnin.sh_ is a Bash script to simplify the process of burning-in disks.
-It is intended for use only on disks which do not contain any data, such as new disks or disks which are being tested or re-purposed.
+It is intended for use only on disks which do not contain data, such as new disks or disks which are being tested or re-purposed.

 Be aware that: